CartoDB/academy/_app/_intermediate-design/03-how-to-choose-colors-part-2.md

 ![valencia_value_15]({{site.baseurl}}/img/course6/lesson3/valencia_value_15.png)

 It's easier to see the difference between polygons now.
 To make our swatches stand out from each other even more though we can tweak the saturation, and even hue.
-CARTO already has a default green sequential palette that works better:
+CARTO already has a default <span style="color: #006625;">green</span> sequential palette that works better:

 ![cdb_seq_green]({{site.baseurl}}/img/course6/lesson3/cdb_seq_green.png)